Hyperparticle/LemmaTag/README.md

 cd ./LemmaTag
 ```

-2. Install the python packages in requirements.txt if you don't have them already.
+2. Install the python packages in `requirements.txt` if you don't have them already.

 ```bash
 pip install -r ./requirements.txt
 ```

-### Downloading the Dataset

 ### Training and Testing

-To start training with default parameters, run
+To start training on a sample dataset with default parameters, run

 ```bash
 python lemmatag.py
 ```

 This will save the model periodically and output the training/validation accuracy.
+See the [Visualize Results](#visualize-results) section on how to view the training graphs.

 After training and saving the model to a checkpoint file, one may evaluate using